yan0va/ruby_practice/README.md

 ###Other details

-The test was set by [Evgeny Shadchnev](https://github.com/shadchnev)
+These tasks were set by [Evgeny Shadchnev](https://github.com/shadchnev)